Aloisius64/DgEngine/README.md

 # Requirements
 Currently the project works only on Microsoft Windows systems, so Microsoft Visual Studio is the IDE recommended.
+All libraries used are included in the project folders.
 It required the use of the Visual Studio compiler 2012, while you can use the Visual Studio version you want.
 To run the code you simply open the Visual Studio project and compile.